open-source-labs/Quell/README.md

 - (New!)
 Quell has now migrated from GraphQL V14.x to GraphQL V16.x.
 This was a breaking change for Quell logic but shouldn't change how Quell is implemented!
 - (New!)
 Quell/server now offers optional depth and cost limiting middleware to protect your GraphQL endpoint!
 To use, please explore the [@quell/server readme](./quell-server/README.md).
 - (New!)
 Server-side caching now properly handles fragments and individually caches each datapoint.
 - (New!)
-Server-side cache now caches entire query in instances where it is unable to cache inidividual datapoints.
+Server-side cache now caches entire queries in instances where it is unable to cache individual datapoints.
 - (New!)
 Server-side cache will properly join partial responses where the database and cache have different datapoints for the same query.
 - Cache Invalidation implemented in server-side for (add, update, and delete) mutations
 - Client-side caching utilizing LokiJS